LHMak/azure-database-migration873/README.md

 ## Milestone 6: Geo Replication and Failover
 The aim of milestone 6 was to configre geo-replication of the production database to further protect the database.
 Geo-replication works by replicating a database to a separate geographic region.
 The two databases are referred to as 'primary' (original database) and secondary (geo-replicated database).

-The advantage of geo-replication is that if the primary database was to become unavailable, such as in the case of a regional outage, disaster or planned maintenance, the secondary database can be used instead (referred to as a 'failover').
+The advantage of geo-replication is to ensure database availability in case of an issue which would prevent access to the database- such as a disaster or planned maintenance.
+In these situations, the secondary database can be used instead of the primary database (referred to as 'failover').
 When the disaster or event has been resolved, it is possible to switch back to the primary database (referred to as 'failback').

 ### Set Up Geo-Replication for Azure SQL Database
 To set up geo-replication for the production database (which was restored from data loss in milestone 5), I navigated to the Azure SQL Database in the Azure portal, entered the Replicas menu and clicked 'Create replica'.